-General and Animal Biology (BIO 4040-4042) or equivalents are strongly recommended.
+General and Animal Biology (BIO 4040-4042) or equivalent is strongly recommended.

 Prior courses in mathematics and physics or chemistry would be useful.